FirelyTeam/firely-docs/simplifier/simplifierIGeditor.rst

 - Follow the configuration steps and locate the IG in the Guides tab.

+**Note**: If you want to export and import a project through a .zip you have to make sure that the folder structure is the same as in the project, to make sure links between IG resources are still in tact.
+Zipping a containing folder will include the folder in the zip-file.
+To make sure no extra layer of folders is added, directly zip the resources within a folder instead.

 Manage your IG using GitHub
 ---------------------------
 The GitHub webhook allows managing your Implementation Guide, without using the editor itself.
 You can find more information on how to set this up in the `GitHub integration documentation`_.